Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 \begin{lemma} Let $G$ be a graph embedded in a surface $\Sigma$ with rings $\RR$.
-Suppose that $G$ is $\RR$-critical and triangle-free, contains no non-contractible $4$-cycles, and every connected essential subgraph of $G$ has at least $13$ edges.
-If $G$ has an internal $4$-face that is not ring-bound, then there exists a triangle-free $\RR$-critical graph $G'$ embedded in $\Sigma$ with rings $\RR$ such that $|E(G')|<|E(G)|$, and a collection $\{(J_f,S_f):f\in F(G')\}$ forming a cover of $G$ by faces of $G'$, satisfying the following conditions. \begin{itemize} \item $G'$ has at most one non-contractible $4$-cycle, and if it has one, it can be flipped to a $4$-face. \item The cover satisfies $\sum_{f\in F(G')} \el(f)\le 4$, and if $f$ is omnipresent or closed $2$-cell, then $\el(f)\in\{0,2\}$. \item For every $f\in F(G')$, if $f$ is closed $2$-cell and $\el(f)=2$, then $(J_f,S_f)$ is non-trivial. \end{itemize} \end{lemma} \begin{proof} Let $h_0=v_1v_2v_3v_4$ be an internal $4$-face of $G$ that is not ring-bound.
-By symmetry, we can assume that $v_3$ and $v_4$ are internal vertices.
-As $G$ is triangle-free, $v_1$ and $v_3$ are non-adjacent and $v_2$ and $v_4$ are non-adjacent.
-For $i\in\{1,2\}$, we say that $v_i$ is \emph{problematic} if either $v_i$ is a vertex ring, or $G$ contains a path $P_i$ of length at most four joining $v_i$ with $v_{i+2}$ such that $P_i$ together with $v_iv_{5-i}v_{i+2}$ forms a non-contractible cycle $C_i$.
+Suppose that $G$ is $\RR$-critical and internally triangle-free, contains no non-contractible $4$-cycles, and every connected essential subgraph of $G$ has at least $13$ edges.
+If $G$ has a $4$-face that is not ring-bound, then there exists an internally triangle-free $\RR$-critical graph $G'$ embedded in $\Sigma$ with rings $\RR$ such that $|E(G')|<|E(G)|$, and a subgraph $J\subseteq G$ containing $\bigcup\RR$ which together with a collection $\{S_f:f\in F(G')\}$ forms a cover of $G$ by faces of $G'$, satisfying the following conditions. \begin{itemize} \item The graph $G'$ has at most one non-contractible $4$-cycle, and if it has one, it is flippable to a $4$-face. \item The cover satisfies $\sum_{f\in F(G')} \el(f)\le 4$, and if a face $f\in F(G')$ is omnipresent or semi-closed $2$-cell, then $\el(f)\in\{0,2\}$. \item For every face $f\in F(G')$, if $f$ is semi-closed $2$-cell and $\el(f)=2$, then $S_f$ is non-trivial. \end{itemize} \end{lemma} \begin{proof} Let $h_0=v_1v_2v_3v_4$ be a $4$-face of $G$ that is not ring-bound.
+In particular, $v_1$ and $v_3$ are not both ring vertices, and $v_2$ and $v_4$ are not both ring vertices; by symmetry, we can assume that $v_3$ and $v_4$ are internal vertices.
+By Lemma~\ref{lem:i012}, there exist edges $e_3$ and $e_4$ incident with $v_3$ and $v_4$, respectively, and not incident with $h_0$.

+As $G$ is internally triangle-free, $v_1$ and $v_3$ are non-adjacent and $v_2$ and $v_4$ are non-adjacent.
+For $i\in\{1,2\}$, we say that the vertex $v_i$ is \emph{problematic} if either $v_i$ is the main vertex of a vertex-like ring, or $G$ contains a path $P_i$ of length at most four joining $v_i$ with $v_{i+2}$ such that the concatenation of the paths $P_i$ and $v_iv_{5-i}v_{i+2}$ is a non-contractible cycle $C_i$.
 By switching the labels of vertices if necessary, we can assume that if $v_1$ is problematic, then $v_2$ is problematic as well.